 (17) The board may establish by administrative rule the fines to be paid for penalties issued for violations of this chapter.
 In no case shall the penalty exceed the limits prescribed in section 55-2211, Idaho Code.

 (18) The board may receive contributions, gifts and grants on behalf of and in aid of the program.
-Such contributions, gifts and grants shall be deposited in the damage prevention board fund established pursuant to section 55-2204, Idaho Code.
+Such contributions, gifts and grants shall be deposited in the occupational licenses fund.